NEWSMAKER-New Bank of Canada governor Macklem brings job familiarity with green touch

 OTTAWA, May 1 (Reuters) - Canada's new central bank governor, Tiff Macklem, may be seen by market watchers as an outsider, but the Montrealer is no stranger to the institution and brings with him a background that could prove helpful as the Canadian economy is pounded by the coronavirus pandemic and low oil prices.

+Macklemis also credited with helping then Finance Minister Jim Flaherty frame Canada's response to the 2008 global financial crisis.

-Born in Montreal, Macklem graduated from Queen's university with an honors undergraduate degree in economics in 1983 before pursuing a masters and PhD in economics from the University of Western Ontario.
+Born in Montreal, Macklem graduated from Queen's University with an honors undergraduate degree in economics in 1983 before pursuing a masters and PhD in economics from the University of Western Ontario.
+He takes over as Bank of Canada governor on June 3.

+"He'll do a good job of reflecting the traditional views of the Bank," said Mark Chandler, head of Canadian fixed income and currency strategy at RBC Capital Markets.

 Macklem has worked for the central bank on and off since 1984 and is known for his interest in the transition to a green economy, a file he has worked on for Canada's current finance minister.